mendelgusmao/CGI-for-LCD-Smartie/README.md

 >     If the value is 1, the server window will appear when it's executed, showing the queue processing and incoming requests

 >   * add_and_run (boolean, 0-1)
 >     If the value is 1, the server will execute the command right after it is added to the queue.
-If not, the server will await the configured interval to run the command and return an empty response until it happens.
+If not, the server will await the configured interval to run the command and will be returning an empty response until it happens.

 > The subsequent sections are named with the common file extension of the language.
 They have the following attributes: